blues/app-accelerators/72-solar-array-string-level-performance-dashboard/README.md

 **Pyranometer (Apogee SP-110-SS).** The sensor outputs 0.2 mV per W/m² directly onto A0.
 The firmware takes an 8-sample average to reduce ADC noise, converts counts to millivolts at the Cygnet's 3.3V / 12-bit reference, then divides by 0.2 to get W/m².
 At 1000 W/m² (STC) the sensor outputs approximately 200 mV, which lands at roughly 248 ADC counts — adequate resolution for threshold comparisons.
 Adding a 10× non-inverting op-amp amplifier between the sensor and A0 would improve effective resolution to about 11 bits, which is recommended for production deployments where irradiance measurement quality matters for precise PR calculation.

 **DS18B20 module temperature.** 1-Wire `requestTemperatures()` + `getTempCByIndex(0)` at 11-bit resolution (375 ms conversion time).
-On an invalid reading — disconnected probe, 85 °C power-on sentinel, or out-of-range value — the firmware returns a `−9999` sentinel and emits a rate-limited `temp_probe_fault` alert note (`sync:true`, at most once per report window).
-PR evaluation and per-string window accumulation are suppressed for that sample cycle so no fabricated expected-power values reach the accumulators or Notehub. `mod_temp_c` emits `−9999` in the summary for any window containing no valid temperature readings, allowing downstream consumers to distinguish a sensor failure from a real near-zero temperature measurement.
+On an invalid reading — disconnected probe (`DEVICE_DISCONNECTED_C`) or out-of-range value (< −40 °C or > 110 °C) — the firmware returns a `−9999` sentinel and emits a rate-limited `temp_probe_fault` alert note (`sync:true`, at most once per report window).
+The DS18B20's 85 °C "power-on sentinel" is *not* in the validity checks because `requestTemperatures()` blocks for the full conversion time, so the scratchpad always holds a real measurement before the read; treating 85 °C as a fault would falsely reject genuine backsheet readings near 85 °C, which is a realistic value on a hot-rooftop array in summer.
+PR evaluation and per-string window accumulation are suppressed for any sample cycle the probe returns the `−9999` sentinel so no fabricated expected-power values reach the accumulators or Notehub. `mod_temp_c` emits `−9999` in the summary for any window containing no valid temperature readings, allowing downstream consumers to distinguish a sensor failure from a real near-zero temperature measurement.

 **Modbus string reads.** A single `readHoldingRegisters(base, 2×n)` call pulls all strings' voltage and current registers in one Modbus transaction, which is roughly 8× more bus-efficient than individual per-register reads.
 The registers are expected in contiguous pairs `[V1, I1, V2, I2, …]` starting at `reg_base`.
 Real inverters vary; see [Limitations](#9-limitations-and-next-steps).

 ### Event payload design

 Two [template-backed](https://dev.blues.io/notecard/notecard-walkthrough/low-bandwidth-design/#working-with-note-templates) Notefiles.
 Templates store notes as fixed-length binary records rather than free-form JSON, reducing per-note wire size by 3–5× — meaningful at 24 summary notes/day per device over a multi-year deployment on a shared SIM.

-Example alert note:
+**Alert note** (`solar_alert.qo`, `sync:true`, fires on Performance Ratio threshold trip):

 ```json
 {